 Principle 2: Although Cornerstone made a distinction between sexual behaviour and sexual orientation, the starting point in law is not to make that distinction.

-Consistent with earlier judgments, the Judge decided that to treat someone differently because of homosexual sexual behavior, was to treat them differently because of sexual orientation.
+Consistent with earlier judgments, the Judge decided that to treat someone differently because of homosexual sexual behaviour, was to treat them differently because of sexual orientation.

-This was therefore a case where discrimination based upon sexual behavior was nonetheless discrimination on the basis of sexual orientation.
+This was therefore a case where discrimination based upon sexual behaviour was nonetheless discrimination on the basis of sexual orientation.